On conformal biharmonic maps and hypersurfaces: Abstract

 \section{Abstract}

-In this article we initiate a thorough geometric study of the conformal bienergy functional which consists of the standard bienergy augmented by two additional curvature terms.
-The conformal bienergy is conformally invariant in dimension four and its precise structure is motivated by the Paneitz operator from conformal geometry.
-The critical points of the conformal bienergy are called conformal biharmonic maps.
+In this article we initiate a thorough geometric study of the conformal-bienergy functional which consists of the standard bienergy augmented by two additional curvature terms.
+The conformal-bienergy is conformally invariant in dimension four and its precise structure is motivated by the Paneitz operator from conformal geometry.
+The critical points of the conformal-bienergy are called conformal-biharmonic maps.

-Besides establishing a number of basic results on conformal biharmonic maps, we pay special attention to conformal biharmonic hypersurfaces in space forms.
-For hypersurfaces in spheres, we determine all conformal biharmonic hyperspheres and then we construct conformal biharmonic generalized Clifford tori.
-Moreover, in sharp contrast to biharmonic hypersurfaces, we show that there also exist conformal biharmonic hypersurfaces of hyperbolic space, pointing out a fundamental difference between biharmonic and conformal biharmonic hypersurfaces.
+Besides establishing a number of basic results on conformal-biharmonic maps, we pay special attention to conformal-biharmonic hypersurfaces in space forms.
+For hypersurfaces in spheres, we determine all conformal-biharmonic hyperspheres and then we classify all conformal-biharmonic generalized Clifford tori.
+Moreover, in sharp contrast to biharmonic hypersurfaces, we show that there also exist conformal-biharmonic hypersurfaces in hyperbolic spaces, pointing out a fundamental difference between biharmonic and conformal-biharmonic hypersurfaces.

-Finally, we also study the stability of the conformal biharmonic hyperspheres in spheres and explicitly compute their index and nullity.
-In particular, we obtain that the index of the equator $\mathbb{S}^4$ of $\mathbb{S}^5$ is zero, i.e. it is stable, while the index of the equator $\mathbb{S}^5$ of $\mathbb{S}^6$ is seven.
+Finally, we study the stability of conformal-biharmonic maps in several contexts.
+In particular, we analyze the stability of conformal-biharmonic hyperspheres in spheres and explicitly compute their index and nullity.
+For the equator $\mathbb{S}^m$ of the unit Euclidean sphere $\mathbb{S}^{m+1}$, which is trivially stable as a biharmonic map, we show that its conformal-biharmonic index is $0$, i.e., it is stable, for $m\leq 4$, whereas for $m\geq 5$ the conformal-biharmonic index equals $m+2$.